Focus On Multi-Finishing Instead of Multitasking

-While Musk’s approach could trigger debate about leadership style, professionalism or respect, listening to it on Audible led me to think about multitasking.
-I’m not sure if Elon Musk is great at multitasking but I am sure that most people aren’t.
+While Musk’s approach could trigger debate about his leadership style, professionalism or respect, listening to it on Audible led me to think about multitasking.
+I’m not sure if Elon Musk is excellent at multitasking, but I am sure that most people aren’t.

 Science backs me up.
 Neuroscientists at places like MIT, Stanford and the University of London have studied how our brains react to multitasking.
 The results might keep you from scanning your phone while reading this.

-We might think we’re doing several things at once when in reality we’re just moving from task to task quickly.
-When we move from one task to another, we ignore the previous task while we work on the next one.
+We might think we’re doing several things at once when in reality, we’re just moving from task to task quickly.
+When we move from one task to another, we ignore the previous task while working on the next one.
 One study showed that our IQ drops between 10 and 15 points while multitasking.
 Ironically, multitasking makes us less efficient.

 It gets worse.

-Multitasking leads to anxiety which raises the levels of cortisol, the stress hormone, which in turn leads to aggressive and impulsive behavior.
+Multitasking leads to anxiety which raises the levels of cortisol, the stress hormone, which leads to aggressive and impulsive behavior.
 You texted WHAT?

 Multitasking also causes our brain to burn up oxygenated glucose, the fuel we need to stay on task, making us feel exhausted and more error-prone.
 Wait, did I hit Reply To All?
 Oh, no.